pmed/sqlitepp/doc/sqlitepp.rst

         // If we have the transaction, we get it or null otherwise. transaction* active_txn() const; // throw()

+        // Last insert row ID
+        long long last_insert_rowid() const;

+        // The number of rows that were changed (or inserted or deleted)
+        // by the most recent SQL statement size_t last_changes() const;

+        // The number of rows that were changed (or inserted or deleted)
+        // since the database was opened
+        size_t total_changes() const;

         // Execute SQL query immediately.
         // It might be useful for resultless statements like INSERT, UPDATE etc.
         // T is any output-stream-shiftable type.
         template<typename T>
         once_query operator<<(T const& t);

+        // Swap session instances
+        friend void swap(session& lhs, session& rhs);
     };

 Statement